umbraco/UmbracoCMSDocs/Articles/Section-Trees/Searchable-Trees/index.md

 # Searchable Trees (ISearchableTree)

-When you type a search term into the Umbraco backoffice search field, you'll see search results from all the Section Trees that your user account has permissions to access:
+When you type a search term into the Umbraco backoffice search field, you'll see search results from all the Section Trees that your user account has permission to access:

 ![Content Section Dashboards](images/backoffice-search-v8.png)